-&lt;sup>1 The information in this section is culled from the ECOWAS database and IMF publications (World Economic Outlook and Regional Economic Prospects - Sub-Saharan Africa, September 2011)..
+The information in this section is culled from the ECOWAS database and IMF publications (World Economic Outlook and Regional Economic Prospects Sub-Saharan Africa, September 2011).

-&lt;sup>2 The GDP figures of ECOWAS member States are based on the harmonised ECOWAS framework for an improved GDP.

-2010 to 0.3% in 2011.
+2011 against 5.4% the previous year, as a result of dynamic domestic demand and the high level of commodity prices.
+Year 2011 would also be characterized by rising inflation pressures at global level, in conjunction with the maintenance of commodity prices at high levels, and the appearance of capacity constraints.

+- In the case of public finance, the structural budget deficit in the advanced countries was estimated to peg at 5.5% against 6.1% in 2010.
+Nonetheless, sub-Saharan Africa would ensure control in public finance management.
+Indeed, there would be an improvement in the budget deficit net of grants, which would reach 3.1% of GDP in 2011 against 5.3% of GDP the previous year.
+This trend would be led by the oil-exporting countries whose surplus would peg at 2.6% in 2011 against a 2.9% deficit the previous year.
+This performance would however be alleviated by the degradation of public finance in low-income countries, whose budget deficit net of grant would rise to 9.4% of GDP against 7.8% in 2010. - As regards the foreign sector, the advanced countries were expected to record a deterioration of the current balance-of-transactions deficit from 0.2% of GDP in 2010 to 0.3% in 2011.
 Nonetheless, the emerging and developing countries were to record an improvement in their current balance which would rise from 2.0% in 2010 to 2.4% in 2011.
-This development would be boosted mainly by the countries of North Africa and the Middle East, and countries of the Community of independent States and Asian states.

-10. Regarding raw materials, their rates are still high and are sustained by strong demand from the emerging countries, as well as the slowdown in production linked to poor climate conditions and geopolitical instability in some production zones.
+This development would be boosted mainly by the countries of North Africa and the Middle East, and countries of the Community of independent States and Asian states. - Regarding raw materials, their rates are still high and are sustained by strong demand from the emerging countries, as well as the slowdown in production linked to poor climate conditions and geopolitical instability in some production zones.
 The commodity price index calculated by IMF thus indicated a 5.7% rise in 2011, pegged on average at 184.6 in December 2011 against 174.7 in December 2010.